EFTEC/PdoOne/README.md

 ### statValue($tableName,$columnName)

-Returns the stastictic (as an array) of a column of a table.
+Returns the statistics (as an array) of a column of a table.

 ```php
 $stats=$pdoOne->statValue('actor','actor_id');